Articles by City & Category

 The Perfect Guide To San Francisco’s Ghirardelli Square

 Chocolate lovers, unite!
 At Ghirardelli Square, you can take a whiff of rich, world-class chocolate while enjoying the perfectly salty breeze of the San Francisco Bay.
 Peruse the old factory and its surrounding shops, and get classy with a wine tasting at Wattle Creek Winery.
-With seven-day citywide transportation included in your San Francisco CityPASS and a trolley stop conveniently located right in front of Ghirardelli Square, there is no reason to pass up this sweet slice of history.

 Why Is It A Must See?